GraysonCAdams/amazon-ynab-sync/README.md

 - Due to YNAB limitations, pending transactions are not supported.
 You must enter them as scheduled transactions before they can be considered.

-- After initial start-up, this matches only when new emails are received, _that_ is the trigger.
+- After initial start-up, this matches only when new order emails are received, _that_ is the trigger.

 ## How do I check old orders?